-Power generation is the leading cause of air pollution.
+The leading cause of air pollution is power generation.
 Of those, coal-generated plants are the worst.
 The other causes are oil and gas extraction, coal mining, and oil refineries.

 In 1955, the federal government first became concerned about combating air pollution.
 The Air Pollution Control Act of 1955 funded research to find out what caused air pollution.
 The Clean Air Act of 1963 was the first to reduce air pollution.
 The Air Quality Act of 1967 regulated interstate transport of pollutants.

 The Clean Air Act of 1970 established air quality standards.
 It required states to meet those standards or face penalties.
 It allowed them to control motor vehicle emissions.
 Congress established the U.S. Environmental Protection Agency to implement these requirements.